 The original song lyrics to "Oregon, My Oregon" contained racist, outdated and exclusionary language and references that do not accurately reflect the whole history of Oregon.
 The song also didn't account for the experiences of indigenous people who have lived here since time immemorial.
 Those lyrics include references to "Empire builders," and a land “conquered and held by free men, fairest and the best” and "blessed by the blood of martyrs."

 The Secretary of State has made it a priority to establish equity at the core of this agency and to center equity and anti-racism in our work.
 We supported discussions to consider alternatives to this current state song.
 House Concurrent Resolution 11, proposed and passed during the 2021 Legislative session modified the lyrics of the song to “reflect historical traditions and the cultural, historical, economic, and societal evolution of the state.”

-The updated lyrics written by Amy Shapiro, and adopted by HCR 11, are:
+Written by Amy Shapiro, and adopted by HCR 11.

 “Land of Majestic Mountains,

 “Land of the Great Northwest;

 “Grandest and the best.

 “Forward and on, and on;

 “Land of the rose and sunshine